enkidevs/curriculum/Linux/Permissions & Users/sudo-fu.md

 adduser mrrobot
 %exp
-Only the root user may add a user or a group to the system.
+Only sudoers may add a user or a group to the system.
 %

 cd /root